 Retention of staff is difficult when the post is only a few hours per week.
-We have now recruited an Adult Learning Apprentice who is a native Gaelic speaker and will be able to support Gaelic Family Learning.
+The CLD Adult Learning Team has now recruited an Adult Learning Apprentice who is a native Gaelic speaker and will be able to support Gaelic Family Learning.
+The new tutor is now developing an offer based on family learning, supporting the child and parent to learn together.
+The CLD Adult Learning team also have an offer of support adults learning in Gaelic as this will give long term impacts of the adults being able to independently support their children and increase their skills and knowledge of Gaelic as well as embrace their culture.

 Images / learner quotes if available